HydrologicEngineeringCenter/nsi-shape-loader/README.md

-# shape-sql-loader
+# shape-sql-loader (seahorse)

-shape-sql-loader is intended to be a sysadmin tool to upload a set of shp files to the new NSI database.
+seahorse is intended to be a sysadmin tool to upload a set of shp files to the new NSI database.
 PostGIS database instance must be accessible by the upload environment.
 The tool requires ogr2ogr and assets/metadataBase.xlsx.

 Database setup and cleanup SQL scripts are stored in scripts/sql/.
-All tables must be created inside a specified database schema (changeable in internal/config/config.go)
+All tables must be created inside a specified database schema (changeable in internal/global/vars.go)

 ```golang
     1. Generate metadata template